How do I know if a home

 Some additional costs to keep in mind:

-This is not meant to discourage you from exploring homeownership, but rather to provide a comprehensive view into the costs you can expect when you become a homeowner.
+This cost breakdown is not meant to discourage you from exploring homeownership.
+Rather, this information should help you better anticipate the costs you can expect when you become a homeowner.
 See the benefits of home ownership

 In the event of a downturn, if you have a fixed-rate mortgage your monthly mortgage payments should not be affected by any market volatility.
-However, you are at risk if there's a significant drop in real estate prices and you have a sudden need to sell your home, say for a job opportunity in a new location.
+However, you may be at risk if there’s a significant drop in real estate prices and you have a sudden need to sell your home, say for a job opportunity in a new location.
 In this case, you may be forced to sell your home at a loss.
 If the value of your home has decreased significantly, you may not have enough to repay the remaining balance on the mortgage.
+In general, the larger your down payment, the lower the risk that you face this particular issue.

-It's wise to understand what can potentially go wrong.
-But in the face of certain uncertainty, our advice is the same advice we give investors: The risk of a downturn is a part of life.
-Having a long-term time horizon and staying the course is your best path forward.
+It’s wise to understand what can potentially go wrong.
+But in the face of certain uncertainty, our home-buying philosophy is the same as our philosophy about investing: The risk of a downturn is a part of life.
+Having a long-term time horizon, staying the course, and not using too much leverage is your best path forward.
 Consider the benefits of owning a home.

 While a home is a considerable investment, there are many compelling reasons to make this huge purchase.